NeuroDesk/neurocontainers/recipes/mgltools/README.md

 - the Python Molecular Viewer (PMV), a general purpose molecular viewer
 - AutoDockTools (ADT) a set of PMV commands specifically developed to support AutoDock users
-- Vision, a visual programing environment.
+- Vision, a visual programming environment.

 Example:
 ```